storybookjs/react-native/CONTRIBUTING.md

 ### Working with the example app

-The `examples/native` folder of the repo has an example storybook implementation built with the react-native cli.
+The `examples/expo-example` folder of the repo has an example storybook implementation built with the react-native cli.
 It shows many of the options and add-ons available and is automatically linked to all the development packages.
 We highly encourage you to use it to develop/test contributions on.

 You still need to yarn dev or you won't see your changes reflected in the app.
 For example if I change an addon or app/react-native I need to rebuild the code for the changes take effect (yarn prepare) or `yarn dev` can do this automatically as I make changes.

 If this is your first time running react native from the cli follow the setup instructions in the [react native documentation](https://reactnative.dev/docs/environment-setup) to get everything setup correctly.

 ```
-cd examples/native

-cd ios
-pod install
-cd ..
+cd examples/expo-example

-# start Metro and leave it running on the background
-yarn start

-# for ios, run in another terminal
+# for ios
 yarn ios

-# for android, run in another terminal
+# for android
 yarn android
 ```